Maria Theresa of Austria, Queen of the Two Sicilies

 Ferdinando II and Maria Theresa with their children; Credit – Wikipedia

 The court of the Kingdom of the Two Sicilies considered Maria Theresa poorly dressed and not their idea of a queen.
 Maria Theresa disliked her public role as Queen of the Two Sicilies and her life at court.
 She preferred to spend time in her rooms with her children and doing needlework.
 Maria Theresa had a good relationship with her husband and her stepson Francesco.
-Francesco respected his stepmother, who was the only mother he had ever known, and Maria Theresa considered him her son.
-Despite not liking her public role, Maria Theresa was interested in politics and did advise her husband on many matters.
+Francesco respected his stepmother, the only mother he had ever known, and Maria Theresa considered him her son.
+Despite not liking her public role, Maria Theresa was interested in politics and advised her husband on many matters.

 Ferdinando II, King of the Two Sicilies had hesitated for months to have surgery for a strangulated hernia.
 His hesitancy probably caused his death.
 Maria Theresa nursed him until he died at the age of 49 at the Royal Palace of Caserta in Caserta, Kingdom of the Two Sicilies, now in Italy on May 22, 1859.
 He was buried at the Basilica of Santa Chiara in Naples, Kingdom of the Two Sicilies, now in Italy.